Preamble

 Table of contents

-• ENDscript is a friendly Web server, which extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way.
+- ENDscript is a user-friendly web server that extracts and renders a comprehensive analysis of primary to quaternary protein structure information in an automated way from a PDB or CIF query file.

-• ENDscript is a tool of choice for biologists and structural biologists, which allows generating with a few mouse clicks a set of detailed high quality figures and 3D interactive representations of their proteins of interest.
+- ENDscript is a tool of choice for biologists and structural biologists, allowing them to generate a set of detailed, high-quality figures and interactive 3D representations of their proteins of interest with just a few mouse clicks.

-• No particular knowledge in bioinformatics is needed to obtain comprehensive and relevant illustrations.
+- No special knowledge of bioinformatics is needed to obtain comprehensive and relevant illustrations.

-• The user is guided through the process by tooltips and detailed help topics (the present documentation) accessible at any time.
+- The user is guided through the process by tooltips and detailed help topics (this documentation), which are accessible at any time.

-• Thanks to its automated pipeline and a parallel programming, ENDscript can deliver results in one click and within one minute.
+- Thanks to its automated pipeline and a parallel programming, ENDscript can deliver results in one click and within a minute.

-• Demanding or expert users can modify settings to fine-tune ENDscript at their needs.
+- Advanced or expert users can change settings to fine-tune ENDscript to their needs.

-• ENDscript produces publication-quality illustrations in most common file formats (PostScript, PDF, PNG, and TIFF) and sizes (US letter, A4, A3, A0 and the gigantic 'Tapestry' format).
+- ENDscript produces publication-quality illustrations in most common file formats (PDF, PostScript, PNG and TIFF) and sizes (US Letter, A4, A3, A0 and the gigantic 'Tapestry' format).

-• ENDscript is accessible with any modern Web browser equipped with a PDF reader.
+- ENDscript is accessible from any Web browser equipped with a PDF reader.
 To take advantage of the 3D interactive representations, the PyMOL software (free open-source or commercial version) is required.

 Overview of the ENDscript automated pipeline

-The ENDscript automated pipeline involves numerous sequence and structure analysis programs:
+ENDscript's automated pipeline chains together multiple sequence and structure analysis software:

-• SPDB, a homemade program to check residue numbering and chainIDs from the query PDB file.
+- SPDB, a homemade program to check residue numbering and chainIDs from the query structure file.

-• BLAST+ (4), to search protein homologues using the sequence of the PDB query against a chosen sequence database.
+- BLAST+ (4), to search for protein homologues using the sequence of the PDB/CIF query against a chosen sequence database.

-• ProFit (12), to superimpose all homologous proteins of known 3D structures on the PDB query.
+- ProFit (12), to superimpose all homologous proteins with known 3D structures on the PDB/CIF query.

-• NCBI's Tree Viewer web server, to build a phylogenetic tree.
+- NCBI's Tree Viewer web server, to display a phylogenetic tree.

-All these programs are launched sequentially in three succeeding phases:
+These software are executed sequentially in three successive phases:

 • Phase 1

-To run the first phase, ENDscript uses as query either a four digit PDB (15) identifier or an user-uploaded coordinate file in PDB format.
+To run the first phase, ENDscript uses as a query either a four-digit PDB (15) identifier or a user-uploaded coordinate file in PDB or CIF format.

-On the first box of the ENDscript interface ( Query PDB file ), fill up the form by at least:
+In the first field of the ENDscript interface ( Query PDB or CIF file ), the form must be filled in by at least:

-• clicking on the PDB icon and typing the PDB entry code (e.g. 2CAH) of your protein structure (NMR and crystallographic structures are supported),
+icon and entering the PDB entry code (e.g. 2CAH ) of your protein structure (NMR and crystallographic structures are supported),

-• or uploading you own PDB file by clicking on the Browse button (or equivalent depending on your browser language).
+- or uploading your own PDB or CIF file by clicking on the Browse button (or equivalent depending on your browser language).

 Click on SUBMIT in the buttons frame.

-The PDB query is processed with SPDB and the amino acid sequence is extracted.
+The query structure is processed with SPDB and the amino acid sequence is extracted.

-At this point, an ESPript figure is generated, giving the following information on each monomeric sequence contained in your PDB query:
+At this point, an ESPript figure is generated that provides the following information for each monomeric sequence contained in your query structure:

-• Secondary structure elements and residues in alternate confirmation are shown above sequence query.
+- Secondary structure elements and residues in alternate confirmation are shown above the sequence query.

 • Phase 2

-A BLAST search using the sequence of the PDB query is performed against a chosen sequence database (PDBAA by default) to detect protein homologues.
+A BLAST search using the sequence of the query structure is performed against a chosen sequence database (PDBAA by default) to detect protein homologues.

-The result is piped to a multiple sequence alignment software (Clustal Omega, MAFFT, MSAProbs or MultAlin).
+The result is passed to a multiple sequence alignment software (Clustal Omega, MAFFT, MSAProbs or MultAlin).

 A second figure is then generated by ESPript: